 If you want to decorate your project with this increase, follow the two simple steps described below.
 You can also watch these steps in this part of the video tutorial.

-KFB INCREASES IN RUSSIAN KNITTING
+KFB INCREASES IN EASTERN KNITTING

 Insert the tip of the right needle from left to right into the first stitch on the left needle.